- File photo | Credit Everest Education

 The simple futureOpens in new window tense shows that an action will happen at some point in the future.
 Words like tomorrow, next week or month, in the coming years, etc. are used to indicate this tense.
 To construct the simple future tense, the auxiliary verb willOpens in new window, is usually added in front of the main verb.

-- I will go the barber shop tomorrow.
+- I will go to the barber shop tomorrow.

 - Prime School will start admission scheme for the new session on Monday next week.